Farsley: Sport

-Farsley is home to the non-League football team Farsley Celtic F.C. who play at The Citadel (formally known as Throstle Nest).
+Farsley was home to the non-League football team Farsley Celtic F.C. who played at Throstle Nest), then known as The Citadel.
 They were formed in 2010 to replace Farsley Celtic A.F.C. after they were wound up but are seen as a continuation of the previous club.

 Farsley Cricket Club, whose ground is situated in Red Lane, play in the Bradford League Division 1.
 Raymond Illingworth, former England cricket captain, is their most notable former player.